D-Dillon/SmartSchedule/README.md

 >
 > 3. Open the downloaded file
 >
-> 4. if you are promped with a virus warning, press run anyways
+> 4. If you are promped with a virus warning, press run anyways
 >
-> 5. you may need to click more info or something similar
+> 5. You may need to click more info or something similar
 >
-> 6. if everything works as intended, you will have successfully installed smart schedule!
+> 6. If everything works as intended, you will have successfully installed smart schedule!